Christina1281995/spatial_database_festival_backend/README.md

 ### Setting up the Database, the Tables, and the Data

 The only step conducted in PG admin was to create a database with the name "festival".
 The remainder of the setup is implemented with psychopg2.
 A set of functions is executed to connect with the database, check for the existence of a PostGIS extension and the database tables.
-Then, both are added and the tables are filled with data taken from CSV files [stored online in this GitHub repository](https://github.com/Christina1281995/spatial_db_finalproject/tree/main/data).
-Since there are quite a few functions, a summarized list for reference is placed at the bottom of this README page.
-Please also refer to the [functions.py](https://github.com/Christina1281995/spatial_db_finalproject/blob/main/src/functions.py) file itself.
+Then, both are added and the tables are filled with data taken from CSV files [stored online in this GitHub repository](https://github.com/Christina1281995/spatial_database_festival_backend/tree/main/data).
+Since there are quite a few functions, a summarized list for reference is placed further towards the bottom of this README page.
+Please also refer to the [functions.py](https://github.com/Christina1281995/spatial_database_festival_backend/blob/main/src/functions.py) file itself.

 ### User Interaction